 Since the windows movie maker no longer works I had to go find something new that I could use.
 Here are the two programs that seem to work and have more than you need if you're just doing simple edits like I am.

-Shortcut is one I found to be the simple one to use and it's open source so you don't get any of the stuff you don't want like ads and what not.
+Shotcut is one I found to be simple one to use and it's open source so you don't get any of the stuff you don't want like ads and what not.
 I just used this one briefly and so far it worked for what I wanted.
 Like anything else you need to spend a little time learning the program.
 I just watched the videos they have on the website and was able to at least do the simple cutting I needed to do.
-There's a lot more to learn but it's a bit simpler to use than blender I think or at least it seems that way.
+There's a lot more to learn but it's a bit simpler to use than blender and other video editors I think or at least it seems that way.
 Either way I added both so that you're not stuck using something full of junk you don't need.
 Why did Microsoft kill the simple video editor is beyond me, but this is open source so you can use it with most systems which is nice.
 You may as well learn something that works and that you can use in any system.

-Check out the shortcut tutorials here before you use it to get an idea of how to use it, these were very helpful and you'll be on your way after just one or two videos:
+Check out the shotcut tutorials here before you use it to get an idea of how to use it, these were very helpful and you'll be on your way after just one or two videos:

 Blender is the other program that does have video editing.
 This is more for your 3D guys, but it's full of other features.
 I have yet to play with it.
 Again, you may as well learn something that works or get a paid version of something more popular if that's what you like.
 My needs are very basic when it comes to video editing but if you do make videos you will need something even for your most basic editing.
-Blender has a lot more than just video editing which is why shortcut should be easier since that's all that one is, but so far both of these look to be good choices.
-I used shortcut since it was a bit easier to get going.
+Blender has a lot more than just video editing which is why shotcut should be easier since that's all that one is, but so far both of these look to be good choices.
+I used shotcut since it was a bit easier to get going.

 Here's a tutorial on the video editing which was helpful in seeing how it works here.